 The information in this article will usually only be relevant if you already have an existing claim for Housing Benefit.
 If you are making a new claim, you may have to claim Universal Credit instead of Housing Benefit (unless very limited circumstances apply).
 Universal Credit can include an amount for rent or for mortgage interest.
-You can still make a new claim for Housing Benefit if you (and any partner you live with) are over pension age, if you have recently been entitled to a severe disability premium in another benefit, or if you are in temporary or supported acommodation.
+You can still make a new claim for Housing Benefit if you (and any partner you live with) are over pension age, or if you are in temporary or supported accommodation.

 Housing Benefit is a benefit which can help to pay your rent and any eligible service charges (some service charges cannot be included).